KumudK7/Python_Input_Output_Program/PythonInterview/README.md

 7 2Read
 8 3Get
 9 4Find

-Utility output for above file enter image description here
+Utility output for above file, screenshot is attached with files named "PythonInterviewOutput"